DuarteArribas/w11-config/README.md

 Change the disk names.

 ## Installations
-Follow the rules in [softwareInstallation](softwareInstallation/README.md).
+Follow the steps in [softwareInstallation](softwareInstallation/README.md).

 ### Configure
 Configure each app.